domwakeling/Fade-In-Out-Carousel/README.md

-# Fade In/Out Carousel with jQury
+# Fade In/Out Carousel with jQuery

 A simple implementation for an image carousel, showing a series of images in turn with fadeout/in transitions.
 Images are inside a link which updates with